-Tim Ballard practices civil litigation with Lawrence & Lawrence, PLLC.
+Tim Ballard practices civil litigation with Evans Harrison and Hackett.
 His practice focuses on domestic relations and personal injury.
 His domestic relations practice includes not only divorce and child custody cases, but also cases involving grandparent visitation, termination of parental rights, Juvenile Court practice, and service as a Guardian ad Litem in Circuit and Chancery Courts.
 He earned his J.D. from the University of South Carolina School of Law & bachelor’s degree from UT.

 Council Member Tim Crosby

 Tim Crosby grew up in Southern Illinois and after some travel made his way to Chattanooga in 2017.
-Crosby practices law at Berke, Berke & Berke.
-His practice encompasses a variety of civil matters and criminal defense.
+Crosby currently practices law at Whitfield Coleman Bullock.
+His practice encompasses mass tort and class action litigation and a variety of other civil matters.
 Outside of the office Crosby enjoys being outside and exploring the Chattanooga area with friends.